kwabenasapong/openpldoc/manual/source/mediamanager.rst

     Add the selected verses to the :ref:`g-service-manager`.
 Verses can also be added to the :ref:`g-service-manager` by means of drag and drop from the :ref:`g-media-manager`.

+**Note:** Right-clicking on a selection of verses will display some of the same options.

 Quick Search Tab
 ^^^^^^^^^^^^^^^^